Trijal08/OpenCore-Hackintosh-Lenovo-IdeaPad-3-15IIL05/README.md

 |**WLAN+BT**|Intel® Wireless-AC 9560 (A BCM card natively supported by macs will work more stable)|
 |**Audio**|Realtek ALC230|
 |**Ports**|2xUSB3.0, 1xUSB2.0, HDMI (does not work at all on Ice Lake devices), SD card reader, Headphone Jack, and DC charging port|
-|**OpenCore Bootloader**|V1.0.1 MOD (Will constantly be updated, including the kexts/drivers, so all you have to do is come back after a month or so and look for a commit along the lines of "Updated OpenCore to X.X.X MOD!"!)
+|**OpenCore Bootloader**|V1.0.1 MOD (Will constantly be updated, including the kexts/drivers, so all you have to do is come back after a month or so and look for a commit along the lines of "Updated OpenCore to X.X.X MOD!" or check the latest release for something like that!)

 ## Not Working